-The earth's mountains, plains, plateaus, soils, rocks, etc. as we see it today is believed to have gone through many phases, with about 80% of it being carved out by the action of volcanoes.
+Mountains, plains, plateaus, soils, rocks, etc. as we see them today, are believed to have gone through many phases, with about 80% of it being carved by the action of volcanoes.

-A volcano is simply a rapture (opening or vent) on the earth's surface (crust) through which molten magma (extremely hot mixture of gases, lava, ash and other burning substances) escape on to the earth's surface.
+A volcano is simply a rapture (opening or vent) on the earth’s surface (crust) through which molten magma (an extremely hot mixture of gases, lava, ash, and other burning substances) escapes to the earth’s surface.

 How do Volcanoes look like?

-In May 1980, the Mountain St. Helens, in Washington USA , in May 1980, erupted or exploded and it was an awesome natural occurrence because it destroyed some parts of the landscape around it but at the same time it was a beautiful sight.
+In May 1980, the Mountain St. Helens, in Washington USA, May 1980, erupted or exploded, and it was an awesome natural occurrence because it destroyed some parts of the landscape around it but at the same time it was a beautiful sight.

 Volcanoes occur at weak zones or points in the earth’s crust (including constructive and destructive boundaries).
-They do not occur at conservative boundaries.
-(Bolded words explained here)
+They do not occur at conservative boundaries (transform plate margin).

-The word, ‘volcano’ was made out of the name of a Roman god of a small island in the Mediterranean sea of Sicily called ‘Volcan’.
+The word volcano was derived from the name of a Roman god of a small island in the Mediterranean sea of Sicily called Volcan.

 Did you know?

 The biggest volcano in the world is Mauna Loa in Hawaii.
-Its whole volume is about 80,000 cubic kilometres.
+Its whole volume is about 80,000 cubic kilometers.